adamidrislim/SAC-student-rules/README.md

 As of the time of writing, an alternate set of spaces are available for application: a set of lockers, which are key-based, and are approximately the size of a cutting mat (and about 25cm deep).

 Once again, any Official School Club may apply for this space through their Cluster Rep, who will let them know what spaces are available.

+### Self-initiated storage space

+1. Any piece of furniture/equipment that is brought in by students themselves should be for "the public good".
+By "public good", it means The furniture/equipment should be made accessible and usable to all students.
+2. The furniture/equipment should be labelled with the contact details of the person who brought in the furniture/equipment.
+This is so that the owner have the choice of claiming the item if it is deemed "not for public good".
+3. The owner can enforce the need for permission before using the furniture/equipment so long as it provides a method for all students to access, except for students who misuse the furniture/equipment.
+Permission can be in the form of lock, password or verbal communication, and cannot be intentionally made too difficult to request.
+(This is because some of the equipment like 3D printers can be expensive and might breakdown if it is not used properly.
+Well, if you are being unreasonable, they can always set up a vote to determine that it is"not for public good").
+4. To confirm that a furniture/equipment is "not for public good", voting shall be conducted over 24 hours period on SUTD family facebook page or SAC telegram group.
+Anyone can initiate the voting, majority wins.
+If the furniture/equipment is voted to be removed, The owner shall be contacted and given the choice to claim his or her furniture/equipment within one week.
+If the owner is not contactable, anyone has the right to dispose the furniture/equipment.